,

 If you want to understand why the companies on this list are worth watching, it helps to know how AI as a category is evolving.
 How we use AI and what subsets become more popular will shape which businesses drive the market.

-One of the biggest artificial intelligence trends for 2023 is generative AI.
+One of the biggest artificial intelligence trends for 2025 is generative AI.
 This category covers AI models that create content, whether that’s words, pictures or even music.
-Tools like ChatGPT have led to a boom in this market, so experts expect it to be worth a whopping $110 billion by 2030.
+Tools like ChatGPT have led to a boom in this market.

 As companies rely more heavily on AI, models that clean or organize data to make other AI applications more reliable will also become more popular.
 So will things that make the technology more accessible, like open-source AI tools.
 Other trends to watch include rising AI legal regulations and an emphasis on transparency over “black box” AI.